 Today is Birth anniversary of Shaheed Ram Prasad Bismil, the freedom fighter who fought against British colonialism and laid down his life.

-Born on 11th June, 1897 in Shahjahanpur Pt.
+AIR correspondent reports, born on 11th June, 1897 in Shahjahanpur Pt.
 Ram Prasad Bismil was amongst the most notable Indian revolutionaries who fought against British colonialism.

-He wrote powerful patriotic poems in Urdu and Hindi under the pen name of Bismil from the age of 19.
+He wrote powerful patriotic poems in Urdu and Hindi under the pen name of Bismil from age of 19.